- 1 pork tenderloin (3/4 pound)

 - Rub pork with thyme.
 In a large skillet, brown pork in 1-1/2 teaspoons butter; remove and set aside.
 In the same skillet, saute onion in remaining butter until tender.
 Stir in apple; cook and stir for 2 minutes.
 Add 1-1/2 teaspoons apple juice or brandy; cook and stir 30 seconds longer.
 Transfer to a bowl.

 - Add wine or broth and remaining apple juice or brandy to the skillet.
 Bring to a boil over medium heat; cook for 5 minutes or until liquid is reduced by half.
 Stir in broth, pork and apple mixture.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 20 minutes or until a meat thermometer reads 160°, turning pork occasionally.
+Reduce heat; simmer, uncovered, for 20 minutes or until a thermometer reads 160°, turning pork occasionally.
 Remove pork and keep warm.

 - In a small bowl, combine the cornstarch, salt and pepper; gradually stir in cream and mustard.
 Stir into apple mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with pork.
 Yield: 2 servings.